 Kristin Nygaard, Program Director for AIM

-• Megan Martinko (she/her), Volunteer & Evaluation Coordinator, graduated from John Carroll University in 2015, with a degree in History and a minor in English.
+• Megan Martinko (she/her), Evaluation Coordinator, graduated from John Carroll University in 2015, with a degree in History and a minor in English.
 She then received her Masters in Museology with a focus on Education and a Certificate in Evaluation from the University of Washington in 2015.
 She is currently the Communications Manager and Tap Department Lead for All That Dance.
 She brings to AIM her years of experience working in nonprofits and dance education.

 • Mackenzie Guillen, Registration Coordinator, graduated from UC Irvine in 2015 with a Bachelor's Degree in Dance.
 She has a personal connection to the disabled community and has treasured her time working with disabled community members since youth.
 She enjoys supporting AIM behind the scenes administratively, and is always excited when she gets the occasional opportunity to substitute an Adaptive Movement class.
 Outside of AIM, Mackenzie enjoys teaching dance, spending time with her son and husband, and adventuring with her pups.